-Summary – Growth hacking is a hyped word.
+Summary – Growth hacking is a hyped word up word.
 It is loosely defined as generating growth from less effort by working smarter and more creatively, not harder.

 Do you need…?

 - More traffic

 - More awareness